FluxxCode/ImGui-Markup/doc/items.md

 ---
 ## ButtonStyle
 ### Description:
-The button style is used to change the apperance of a button.
+The button style is used to change the appearance of a button.
 Keep in mind that the ButtonStyle can only be created inside a button.
 The last defined ButtonStyle is used if several are defined within a single button.
 ### Attributes:
 | Name | Type | Description | Default Value|
 | --- | --- | --- | --- |